ecmascript-2015/www/index.md

 completed in 2015, this version of the standard specification has also gone for a long time under the name ECMAScript 6, which was it's working name for a long time during the standardization process but in the end the technical committee decided to break the prior naming convention and go ahead with ECMAScript 2015.

+EMCAScript 2015 is by far the most feature packed revision to date, this guide covers most of the new language features, changes and library additions made in this version of the specification.